 Whether or not we see ourselves as "religious", religion plays a significant role in the general socialisation process in many societies, particularly in relation to ceremonial functions, such as marriages, christenings and funerals.
-It can also be argued important moral values have been strongly influenced by religious values; many of Christianity's "10 Commandments", for example, are reflected in Although, as Steggerda (1993) notes, legal systems around the world.
+It can also be argued important moral values have been strongly influenced by religious values; many of Christianity's "10 Commandments", for example, are reflected in legal systems around the world.